Corporate Insolvency Proceedings in South Korea

 - if the rehabilitation plan proposal is not approved by the creditors or the plan is not confirmed by the court.

-The court may also terminate the proceeding if, after approval of the rehabilitation plan, it is clearly determined by the court that the rehabilitation plan is incapable of being carried out.
-In such an event, if the debtor has cause for bankruptcy, the court must declare the debtor bankrupt and convert to a bankruptcy proceeding.
+The court may also terminate the proceedings if, after approval of the rehabilitation plan, it is clearly determined by the court that the rehabilitation plan cannot be carried out.
+In that event, if the debtor has cause for bankruptcy, the court must declare the debtor bankrupt and convert to bankruptcy proceedings.

-Since the provisions on bankruptcy proceedings are stipulated by the DRBA as with their rehabilitation counterpart, most of the detail explained above in relation to rehabilitation proceedings is applicable to bankruptcy proceedings as well.
-However, given the difference between the purposes of the two insolvency procedures, it is worth highlighting notable disparities.
+Since the provisions on bankruptcy proceedings are stipulated by the DRBA, as with their rehabilitation counterpart, most of the detail explained above in relation to rehabilitation proceedings is also applicable to bankruptcy proceedings; however, given the difference between the purposes of the two insolvency procedures, it is worth highlighting notable disparities.